weewx/weewx/docs_src/reference/weewx-options/stdqc.md

     barometer = 28, 32.5, inHg
 ```

-In this example, if a temperature should fall outside of the inclusive range
+In this example, if a temperature should fall outside the inclusive range
 -40 °C through 60 °C, then it will be set to the null value, `None`, and
 ignored.
 In a similar manner, the acceptable values for barometric pressure
 would be 28 through 32.5 inHg.
 Since the units have been specified, these